The Seeker's Guide to Peyote

 The Risks of Peyote

 - Blood pressure medications.
-Peyote affects blood pressure, so avoid mixing it with blood pressure medications such as Vasotec and Zestril.
+Peyote affects blood pressure, so it’s best to avoid combining it with blood pressure medications such as Vasotec and Zestril.

 - Medications that affect heart rate.
-Peyote can change your heart rate, so avoid taking it if you’re on medications such as propranolol or captopril, or if you have a heart condition.
+Peyote may alter your heart rate, so if you’re on medications such as propranolol or captopril, or if you have a heart condition, you should avoid taking it altogether.

 - MAOI medications.
-Peyote also contains an MAOI called tyramine, so mixing it with other MAOIs could be unsafe.
-Some common MAOIs are Nardil, Parmate, and Azilect.
+Peyote also contains the MAOI tyramine, so it could be potentially unsafe to combine it with other MAOIs, such as Nardil, Parmate, and Azilect.

 The Peyote Experience